The Song of the South Pacific: Fiji & the Mamanuca Islands

 Yanuya Island, Fiji

-Sometimes, in my travels, I get so depressed by children who’ve been trained to demand money when their photo is taken and since it happens more often than not, I guess I’ve become a little jaded and hesitant when taking photos of children.
-But not here in Fiji.
-Like the adults, the kids all seem so happy and welcoming.
-Smiling brightly at us as we passed and shouting the Fijian welcome that had already become part of our daily jargon, “Bula!
-Bula!”
-They posed happily for photos as we walked by their school, expecting nothing more than a returned smile and wave.
+Sometimes, in my travels, I get so depressed by children who’ve been trained to demand money when their photo is taken.
+Since it happens more often than not, I’ve become a little jaded and hesitant when taking photos of children.

 Mana Island Fiji Mamanucas